Found only in north Africa on the southern edge of the Sahara desert these prehistoric looking creatures are under threat.

 Did you know that tortoises like to dig?
 It’s true.
 They do this so they can access areas containing higher amounts of moisture.
-An ideal way to cool down in the scorching desert sun.
+An ideal way to cool down in the scorching Saharan desert sun, sometimes even 3m underground!

 Listed as vulnerable on the IUCN red list due to the destruction of their habitats and over grazing by livestock.
 They also fall prey to nomadic tribes who see them as a food source.
 Finally, they are highly sought after for the pet trade with only the younger ones being taken.
 As it takes roughly 15 years for these tortoises to reach maturity it’s greatly reducing the amount of successful mating taking place in the wild.